 #6 Flush Rivet

 Like solid rivets, flush rivets differ because their flat head is flush with the surface of the material they are joining.
-For external surfaces, flush rivets—also known as countersunk rivets—are used to maintain the aesthetic appeal and reduce aerodynamic drag.
+For external surfaces, flush rivets—also known as countersunk rivets—are used to maintain aesthetic appeal and reduce aerodynamic drag.

 This is because it employs both heads and countersunk holes.
 On the outside of an aircraft, flush rivets are useful for aerodynamic reasons that reduce drag and turbulence.
 Along with automotive and marine applications, they are frequently used in aircraft construction.